DuNST: Dual Noisy Self Training for Semi-Supervised Controllable Text Generation: Experiments

 \subsection{Tasks}

 We conduct exhaustive experiments on three controllable generation tasks, described below:

-\textbf{Sentiment control with prompt:} We evaluate the controllability of sentiment on the IMDb movie review dataset \citep{maas-etal-2011-learning}.
-We finetuned a RoBERTa-large~\citep{Liu2019RoBERTaAR} classifier to tell the sentiment of generated text.
-Following~\citep{Dathathri2020Plug}, we use their 15 prompts and another 85 prompts sampled from IMDB (100 in total) as model input.
-For each prompt and each sentiment, 10 generations are generated.
+\paragraph{Sentiment control with prompt:} We evaluate the controllability of sentiment on the IMDb movie review dataset \citep{maas-etal-2011-learning}.
+Following~\citep{Dathathri2020Plug}, we use their 15 manually created prompts and another 85 sampled from IMDb (100 in total) as model input and generate 10 samples for each prompt and each sentiment.

-\textbf{Topic control w/o prompt:} We use the AGNews dataset ~\citep{Zhang2015CharacterlevelCN} to evaluate topic controllability (measured by a similarly tuned RoBERTa).
+\paragraph{Topic control w/o prompt:} We use the AGNews dataset ~\citep{Zhang2015CharacterlevelCN} to evaluate topic controllability.
 We assess our model's ability to generate from scratch on this dataset and sample 300 generations for each topic.

-\textbf{Text detoxification:} We use the Jigsaw Toxic Classification Dataset for training and Perspective API\footnote{\url{https://www.perspectiveapi.com/}} for toxic evaluation.
-Following~\citep{qian-etal-2022-controllable}, we use the 203 ``challenging'' prompts (toxicity < 0.5) from RealToxicityPrompts \citep{gehman-etal-2020-realtoxicityprompts}, and generate 10 non-toxic sentences for each of these prompts.
+\paragraph{Text detoxification:} We use the Jigsaw Toxic Classification Dataset.
+Following~\citep{qian-etal-2022-controllable}, we use the 203 ``challenging'' prompts (toxicity < 0.5) from~\citep{gehman-etal-2020-realtoxicityprompts}, and generate 10 non-toxic sentences for each prompt.

-We sample 5\% of IMDB training samples as labeled data and directly take their provided unlabeled set.
+We sample 5\% of IMDb training samples as labeled data and directly take their provided unlabeled set.
 Since there is no separate unlabeled text in AGNews, we sample 3\% of training samples as labeled data and use the others as unlabeled ones.
-For a fair comparison, we keep the ratio of labeled/pseudo/unlabeled data to 1:1:30.
+For a fair comparison, we keep the ratio of the original human-labeled data/generated pseudo text/unlabeled data with pseudo label ($D_L$/$D_{PT}$/$D_{PL}$ (in Alg.~\ref{alg:dunst})) to 1:1:30.
 More details of the dataset are provided in Appendix \ref{sec:datasetdesc}.